 You should always be watchful at crowded bus stops.
 Autos may stop abruptly to drop off passengers there.
 Buses may also change lanes as they approach a bus stop.
 These situations could pose various hazards to a two-wheeler rider.

 When vehicles are extremely aged, they may have improper brakes, worn-out tyres and rear-view mirrors that are barely there.
 These vehicles hence, pose a great threat to others on the road.
-So, you should stay away from aged vehicles to protect yourself and your bike .
+So, you should stay away from aged vehicles to .

 Ever so often, you would see drivers who are in a hurry on the roads.
 They would constantly change lanes, move at high speeds, and blare the horns to get their way.
 It is optimum to stay away from such drivers and give them way, instead of trying to engage in a race or get in front of them.